Hamuko/cum/README.md

 ## Installation

 You can install cum on your system by executing `python setup.py install`.
 You can also execute the `cum.py` file directly, but it's not nearly as nice to use as the installed version.
+Please note that cum only supports Python 3.x at the moment.

 Users of Arch Linux can install stable versions [from the AUR](https://aur.archlinux.org/packages/cum/).